Check out this list of ten great hyperlocal marketing strategies, by Carlo Pandian, that can help to drive local consumers to your site.

 Even off-time advertisements on local TV and radio stations will help promote your brand to a local audience.

-Create a blog and make its focus local news and events that relate to your niche industry.
-Building up a local network of loyal readers is incredibly valuable for generating support for sales and other events that can help increase profits.
+Create a blog and focus it on local news and events that relate to your niche industry.
+Building up a local network of loyal readers is incredibly valuable for generating support for sales and other events that can help increase profits - it's worthwhile keeping sales funnels in mind when creating blog content.

 Do you have any other ideas on hyperlocal online and offline marketing?
 Leave a comment below with your thoughts or some example of creative campaigns.